Jealousy

 “ Haan Haan, even the Bhabisa dances.”
 Jaivanta Bai added as Ajabde looked at her wide-eyed.
 Heer was still laughing.
 Jasobai saw Pratap smile at Ajabde.

-“ No Ranima, What will I do among the ladies… am going.”
+“ No, Ranima, what will I do among the ladies… I'm going.”

 “ Accha!”
-Sajjabai spoke up. “ You never said this in Bijolia Kunwarsa, what you will do in the Ranimahal.
+Sajjabai spoke up. “ You never said this in Bijolia Kunwarsa, what will you do in the Ranimahal.
 You came running whenever we called you.
 We wonder why.”
-She looked at Ajabde and Pratap Blush and look away.
+She looked at Ajabde and Pratap, blushed and looked away.

 “ Haan Sajja Behena, he never refused in Bijolia.”